espocrm/documentation/docs/user-guide/text-search.md

 ![Text Search](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/text-search/1.png)

 There is an option to use 'contains' operator for varchar fields by default.
 Parameter is available at Administration > Settings.
-Note, that it can affect performance.
+Note that it can affect performance.

 ## Global search